wardrobecms/docs-archived/contributing.md

 ## Feature Requests

 If you have an idea for a new feature you would like to see added to Wardrobe, you may create an issue on Github with `[Request]` in the title or the request label.
 The feature request will then be reviewed by a core contributor.

+<a name="documentation"></a>
+## Documentation

+If you find any issues with the documentation or want to help improve it.
+You can do so via the [documentation repo](https://github.com/wardrobecms/docs).